 Smoking is more than just a bad habit; it’s the leading cause of preventative death worldwide.
 Each year, close to 400,000 people in the U.S. will die from smoking-related diseases like lung cancer, heart disease and stroke.

-As part of National Lung Cancer Awareness Month and the American Cancer Society’s Great American Smokeout, NorthShore University HealthSystem has created an infographic that explores the harmful effects of smoking and the big health benefits of quitting.
+of National Lung Cancer Awareness Month and the American Cancer Society’s Great American Smokeout, NorthShore University HealthSystem has created an infographic that explores the harmful effects of smoking and the big health benefits of quitting.
+Make

 Click on the image below to be directed to the full infographic.